openwisp/openwrt-openwisp-monitoring/README.rst

 Collect Mode
 ~~~~~~~~~~~~

-If openwisp_monitoring agent is called with this mode, then the agent will keep charge of collecting and saving data.
+If openwisp-monitoring agent is called with this mode, then the agent will keep charge of collecting and saving data.

 Agent will periodically check if enough memory is available.
 If true, data will be collected and saved in temporary storage with the timestamp (in UTC timezone).